destinygg/destinypositions/docs/about.md

 ## Why this page exists

 Many things are said about who I am or what I believe in.
 Oftentimes, people make absurd claims about my beliefs, such as that I advocate for the indiscriminate killing of BLM protestors, that I'm a nazi, that I'm a communist, etc. This is partially my fault as I have a history of being hyperbolic in some circumstances, and I often engage with people who aren't really interested in good faith conversations.
-Part of this is also due to my huge backlog of content and the nature of the internet - I understand that sifting through thousands of hours of debates to find my fully fleshed-out views is not a practical demand to make of people.
+Part of this is also due to my huge backlog of content and the nature of the internet &mdash; I understand that sifting through thousands of hours of debates to find my fully fleshed-out views is not a practical demand to make of people.

 As I've evolved both in my political and social views, and as I've continued to produce more hours of content, it is now possible that you could cherry pick almost any 30 seconds of me to claim I represent any given political or social viewpoint.
 As such, it is necessary to take preventative measures against this, as I have dealt with such behavior already.
 In 2021, I committed myself to a strategy of being more rhetorically effective, especially concerning how people represent me or my beliefs.